ardaxz99/Genetic-Algorithm-for-Drawing/README.md

 - **Gene**: A single circle within a chromosome.
 - **Population**: A collection of chromosomes (solutions).
 - **Fitness Function**: Measures how closely a chromosome matches the reference image, with lower values indicating a better match.
+- **Selection**: Uses tournament selection to choose the best chromosomes for reproduction.
+- **Crossover**: Swaps genes between pairs of chromosomes to create new offspring.
+- **Mutation**: Randomly alters genes within chromosomes to introduce new variations.

 ## Configuration